Blendify/blender-manual/blender_docs/manual/game_engine/camera/dome.rst

 Resolution
    Sets the resolution of the Buffer.
 Decreasing this value increases speed, but decreases quality.

-Tesselation
+Tessellation
    4 is the default.
-This is the tesselation level of the mesh.
+This is the tessellation level of the mesh.
 (Not available in Cube Map mode).
 Angle
    Sets the field of view of the dome in degrees, from 90 to 250.
 (Available in Fisheye and Truncated modes).
 Tilt
    Set the camera rotation in the horizontal axis.
 Available in Fisheye and Truncated modes).